ewdlop/Why-is-AI-feeling-lacking-foundaiton/README.md

-One person that did 0.0........1% of works want to take infinity percent of credit = RELGIONS
+One person that did 0.0........1% of works want to take infinity percent of credit = RELIGIONS

 GOd kows what I am talking about.